dispatchrun/coroutine/README.md

 > **Warning**
 > At this time, the state of a coroutine is bound to a specific version of the
 > program, attempting to resume a state on a different version is not supported.

+More examples of how to use durable coroutines can be found in [examples](./examples).

 ### Scheduling